This post may contain affiliate links. I may earn a commission from qualifying purchases at no additional cost to you. Full disclosure here.

 One thing you have to know is that feeling exhausted in life is NORMAL, and the 12 stages honestly happen over and over again throughout life.
 Therefore, creating a burnout recovery plan is essential for every woman at whatever stage in life.

 For example, you could be experiencing burnout in nursing school.
-Once you graduate, you could be back to your normal happy self because you are saving lives and making money.
+Once you graduate, you could be back to your normal happy self because you save lives and make money.
 However, you could experience burnout again because you’re giving the best to your patients with little to no recognition.
 So, you could finally decide to quit your nursing job to become a full-time wedding photographer.
 After a million exciting wedding shoots, you become burned out once again.
 Lastly, you decide to quit photography to be a full-time mom, and guess what?
 You become burnt out again singing “baby shark” over and over again.

 I am sure you get what I mean, but burnout occurs in a repetitive cycle because that is just life.
 As humans, we get so much excitement over new things, work hard at them, to lack interest later.
 As much as burnout is not a classified medical condition, we need a burnout recovery plan to avoid depression.